devmrfitz/ocean-pv/README2.rst

 .. image:: https://img.shields.io/travis/com/IgnisDa/OCEAN-personality-visualization?style=for-the-badge
         :alt: Travis (.com)

-A website that helps you visualize your personality using graphs and compare it with others.
+A website to visualize your personality using graphs and compare it with others.
 It asks you a series of questions and analyzes your inputs to create an easy to understand graph.
 It also provides you an